jaobernardi/Httpy/README.md

 server = HTTP_Server(host, port)

 # Create an handler for requests
-@server.method(RequestMethod.GET, route="*") # Using the route to '*' will send all traffic with the GET method to this handler and override any other handler def GET_Handler(request):
+@server.method(RequestMethod.GET, route="*") # Using the route as '*' will send all traffic with the GET method to this handler and override any other handler def GET_Handler(request):
   # do stuff
   return Request.response(